At a Glance

 - Benefit from a guided dissertation process embedded within coursework, empowering candidates to complete their doctorate on time.

-- Attend class two Saturdays each month, and finish your doctoral degree in three years through a streamlined, cohort-based program.
+- Finish your doctoral degree in three years through a streamlined, cohort-based program.

 Learn more about the program and our faculty.